 The return of the six-speed manual in Porsche’s hallowed GT range, mated to one of the great naturally aspirated engines of the modern era.
 The second gen 991.2 GT3 offers a staggering level of performance, but it is the aural drama and physical precision that makes this the definitive contemporary driver’s car.

-Predicted price movement in the next five years
+In the next five years

 Dependent upon mileage and condition, all 991 GT3s are resistant to significant depreciation at present, but the far rarer manual transmission cars are likely to see a small but steady increase in price over the next few years.

-POrsche 991 Model History
+Porsche 991 Model History

 The 991 generation 911 arrived in 2011, a radical step forward from the outgoing 997 with an ingenious new platform, Porsche’s third full redesign in almost fifty years.
 Its complex monocoque shell was slightly larger in every direction, yet its hybrid fabrication of steel, aluminium and composite made it both lighter and stiffer than the car it replaced.